What is emotional eating?

 The more you explore why diet culture exists and why we’re all so obsessed with thinness, the better you’ll be able to reject the systems of oppression that show up for all of us on a daily basis.

 If the way you relate to your eating and your emotions feels like it could use some TLC, I hope you found this helpful.
-I offer free workshops on emotional eating quarterly.
-Sign up for my biweekly newsletter to stay in the loop and found out about the next one.
+Sign up for my biweekly newsletter to get more tips like these delivered to your inbox.

 Emily Van Eck, MS, RDN specializes in intuitive eating, mindfulness-based eating practices, embodiment with food and movement, and healing from years of weight-bias and disordered eating.
 She helps womxn find balance, consistency, and peace with their eating habits so they can feel confident to get outta their heads and into their bodies.
 Emily is a registered dietitian and certified intuitive eating counselor with a master’s degree in nutrition science.
 Read more about her here.